 The Collection contains materials related to LGBT rights legislation from 1978 to 1995, gathered by Prof. Erica Rand of Bates College.
 The bulk of the Collection is copies of press articles, with a press kit and campaign materials from Equal Protection Lewiston.
 The legislation covered includes Proposition 6, also known as The Briggs Initiative, in California in 1978; the 1992 Human Rights Ordinance in Portland, Maine; the Lewiston Anti-Discrimination Ordinance in 1993; and the statewide referendum, Question 1, in 1995.
 Some articles on LGBT issues other than rights legislation are included.
 1978-1995 0.5 ft.

 Mitzi Lichtman is a long-time LGBT activist and coalition-builder working in the Midcoast region and statewide.
-The Papers contain photocopies of newspaper articles and records of Maine Won't Discriminate, Common Circle for Human Rights, Maine Coalition for Equal Rights, and other civil rights groups and campaigns, particularly from the midcoast region of Maine, dating from the 1990s.
-1990s 0.5 ft.
+The Papers contain photocopies of newspaper articles and records of Maine Won't Discriminate, Common Circle for Human Rights, Maine Coalition for Equal Rights, Yes on 6, Camp Chrysalis and other civil rights groups and campaigns, particularly from the midcoast region of Maine, dating from the 1990s.
+1990s 4.5 ft.